Craft Your Progress.

 Inevitable progress is governed by three leadership resolutions.

-A leader of creative work rejects an output-above-all mentality.
-They design a structure that pulls the work forward instead of one that requires them to constantly push it forward.
+People who craft progress reject an output-above-all mentality.
+They design a structure that pulls their work forward instead of one that requires them to constantly push it forward.

 “The process is really what you have to love.” — Ava DuVernay